vladigoodman/Infoblox-MS-DHCP/README.md

 # Infoblox-MS-DHCP
-How migrate Infobox DHCP scopes / lease to Microsoft DHCP
+How migrate Infobox DHCP scopes / leases to Microsoft DHCP